nens/threedi-docs/source/test_build/_sources/d_import_sufhyd.rst.txt

 *    Pump station (``*GEM``)

-    *    If multiple stages are defined, this will be transformed into seperate pumpstations.
+    *    If multiple stages are defined, this will be transformed into separate pumpstations.
 Up to 10 stages are supported

 *    Weir (``*OVS``)